Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Introduction

 We next consider an affine group scheme $K$ over $k$.
-Then the category $K\cmod$ of cochain complexes of ($\cU$-small) representations of $K$ forms a closed symmetric monoidal category.
-We sometimes call its object a dg $K$-module or a dg representation of $K$.
-Furthermore, if $K$ is flat over $k$, $K\cmod$ is a Grothendieck category (i.e., a locally small cocomplete abelian category with a generator such that filtered colimits are exact and that every object is small), and its monomorphisms are just (degreewise) injective homomorphisms.
-Here the notion of Grothendieck categories was introduced in \cite{Gro}.
+Then the category of cochain complexes of representations of $K$ will be denoted by $K\cmod$.
+This is closed symmetric monoidal for the usual tensor product $\otimes=\otimes_k$.
+Its objects are sometimes called dg $K$-modules or dg representations of $K$.
+Note that if $K$ is flat over $k$, $K\cmod$ is a Grothendieck abelian category.
+Namely, $K\cmod$ is a locally small cocomplete abelian category with generators, which satisfies the property that filtered colimits are exact.
+Moreover, its monomorphisms are the (degreewise) injective homomorphisms.
+See \cite{MR2138086} Proposition 1.2 for example.

-Finally, we consider affine group schemes $K$ and $L$ over $k$.
-Then we obtain their Lie algebras $\fk$ and $\fl$ respectively.
-When we are given a dg $K$-module $(M,\nu)$, the cochain complex of the differential representations of $\fk$ is denoted by $d\nu$.
-We call it the differential dg representation of $M$.
-We also suppose that we are given an affine group scheme homomorphism $f:K\to L$.
-Then the differential of $f$ is denoted by $df$.
-This is a Lie algebra homomorphism from $\fk$ to $\fl$.
+If we are given an affine group scheme with a capital symbol, its Lie algebra will be denoted by the corresponding German symbol.
+Let $K$ and $L$ be affine group schemes over $k$.
+For a dg $K$-module $M$ with an action map $\nu$, the corresponding differential dg representation will be denoted by $d\nu$.
+For an affine group scheme homomorphism $f:K\to L$, its differential will be denoted by $df:\fk\to\fl$; it is a Lie algebra homomorphism.